Julicraft44/PayAll/README.md

 # PayAll
-Send money to the whole server - depend on EconomyAPI
+PayAll is a simple plugin to gift the whole server money.

+Simply run /payall <Amount>